geojeff/busser/README.md

 which will prompt for the following input items:

-* config -- Use the default 'conf/busser.json' until you have a need to customize.
+* configPath -- Use the default 'conf/busser.json' until you have a need to customize.

 * appTargets -- Use the test app 'OnePointSeven-dev' for which info is in busser.json.
 This is designed to take multiple targets in comma-delimited format, but for now